whamcloud/Online-Help/docs/Install_Guide/ig_ch_04_pre_install.md

 Linux\* Kernel Rebuilds and Patches
 -----------------------------------

-The installation of Intel® EE for Lustre\* software will replace your existing Linux\* kernel on all servers.
+The installation of Manager for Lustre\* software will replace your existing Linux\* kernel on all servers.
 If you require other kernel patches for your environment please contact Intel® for further assistance with this issue.
-For those who may need to rebuild a kernel, first contact Intel® support as rebuilding will over-write the kernel installed with Intel® EE for Lustre\* software.
+For those who may need to rebuild a kernel, first contact Intel® support as rebuilding will over-write the kernel installed with Manager for Lustre\* software.

 Firewall Considerations
 -----------------------